bahrus/sceadu-fax/README.md

 If a new template child of sceadu-fæx appears, replacing the old one, it is cloned and the previously slotted content replaced.
 This means state/event handlers can be lost.

-However, if the tagName matches, and if the method "morfMerge" exists on the new element, the old element it is replacing is passed into the method morfMerge.
+However, if the tagName matches, and if the method "mergeState" exists on the new element, the old element it is replacing is passed into the method mergeState.
 The new element can use this method to transfer state and eventHandlers (well, state anyway).

 ## Customizing how slot elements are rendered, Part I [TODO].